gatlinnewhouse/retris-mb/dev_diary.md

 Finally I cleaned up the [README](README.md) file to reflect the listed requirements on Canvas.
 I only needed to add some testing of the code and a video to the repo to complete the assignment.

 Upon some research, it appears that unit testing in a `no_std` environment can be done but requires [some workarounds](https://stackoverflow.com/questions/28185854/how-do-i-test-crates-with-no-std).

+I filmed, edited a little, and uploaded a presentation of the game to the repo and added a link to the video in the [README](README.md) file.
+I used git LFS to upload the video to GitHub.